dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

      - a) What are the principal point of differences between Traefik, HaProxy and Nginx?

-- 3.2 Automatic certificates and ingress authentication
+- 3.2 Security in kubernetes

+     - a) Determining different methodologies to secure kubernetes components

      - a) How can certificates be automatically generated and auto-rotated to secure the ingress?

-     - b) Authentication and authorization of applications running in the cluster.
+     - b) Authentication and authorization of applications running in the clusterto limit the access.